-Judges from the competition's sponsor, ZVRS, a video-relay service headquartered in Clearwater, Fla., reviewed projects of the four team finalists, asked questions and selected first-, second- and third-place winners.
+Judges from the competition's sponsor, ZVRS, a video-relay service headquartered in Clearwater, Fla., reviewed projects of the team finalists, asked questions and selected first-, second- and third-place winners.

 The Next Big Idea competition is an annual event where teams of students combine skills related to their individual majors to create innovative products, technology or businesses.
 Teams work with mentors on their projects and compete before judges for cash prizes.
-This year marks the sixth anniversary of the competition.
+This year marks the seventh anniversary of the competition.

 "The Next Big Idea competition is the culmination of a tremendous amount of hard work, creativity and innovation on the part of these student inventors and entrepreneurs," said Gerry Buckley, NTID president and RIT vice president and dean.
 "It's evident that many of these projects contain the perfect blend of technology, art and design, while also providing a much-needed benefit to the community.
 I look forward to one day seeing some of these products move forward to production and sold in the marketplace."